jonas-eschle/raredecay/README.md

 # A simple user-guide #

-First of all, whatever you do: DO NEVER CHANGE THE KEYWORDS/VARIABLE NAMES, only its values.
+First of all, whatever you do: DO NEVER CHANGE THE KEYWORDS/VARIABLE NAMES, only its values (unless EXPLICITLY allowed).

 Explained modules:

 - main
 - config-files
 - meta_config